-Coping with situations when our level of Imaan (Faith) runs low
+Coping when level of Imaan (Faith) runs low

 How do we forget so easily that this life which Allah has allowed us to live is only temporary?
 Why do we so often avoid acting upon this belief of ours?
 It is unquestionably difficult, for us as human beings, to always keep it at the forefront of our minds that one day we will depart from this world at the time decreed by our Creator.